NREL/floris/_sources/examples.md

 vertical deflections at this time.
 Also be aware that this example uses a potentially unrealistic tilt angle, 15 degrees, to highlight the wake deflection.
 Moreover, the magnitude of vertical deflections due to tilt has not been validated.

+For further examples on floating wind turbines, see also examples 24 (effects of tilt on turbine power and thrust coefficients) and 29 (comparison between a fixed-bottom and floating wind farm).

 ### 26_empirical_gauss_velocity_deficit_parameters.py